idrees535/lmsr-prediction-market-solana/notes.md

 Implement calcualte cost/fee helper fucntions
+Verifiy teh fee and payout calualtions
+Check decimals of the callcualtions
+What will happen to the remianing funds in the market?
 Initial funds transfer to market while cretaing market=b ln(n)

 Somewhere outcome mint is being initaizled with random mint authority other than market, due to which InalidMintAuth check fails in buyshares, if buyer_share_accout is decalred in BuyShares context with init_if_needed, this shouldn't happen, with it is happening